Skip to content

 Kimmeridge Bay Dorset

 Head to the rugged and wild Jurassic Coast for windswept hikes.
 Or to any of the historic seaside towns for cosy pubs and amazing seafood!
 Further inland, you can enjoy the autumn colours of the stunning Dorset countryside.
-Puddletown Forest, near Dorchester, is a brilliant choice!
-And nestled amongst the rolling hills of Purbeck, Corfe Castle is another fabulous place for an autumn hike.
+Puddletown Forest, near Dorchester, or Corfe Castle and the rolling hills of Purbeck are great choices!

 The New Forest